gb8462/ITCS103_Finals/README.md

 # Steps On How To Contribute:

-1. Fork The Repository:
+1. **Fork The Repository:**
    ![fork](https://github.com/user-attachments/assets/65c0ed44-e85c-4fe5-a0a8-eecd25daead1)
+   - After clicking fork click the "create fork" button at the bottom right corner
-   - you will see "ITCS103_Finals" in your repository:
+   - Next you will be sent to your forked repository,if you view your own repo you will be able to see "ITCS103_Finals" in your repository:
      ![image](https://github.com/user-attachments/assets/cf746528-1890-449d-b361-9e111111fd10)

+2. **Clone The Repository:**